clstoulouse/motu/README.md

 ### Motu host
 OS target: Linux 64bits (Tested on centos-7.2.1511)

-For __high performance usage__ we recommend:
+Minimal configuration for an __operational usage__:

 * __CPU__: 4 CPU, 2,4GHz
-* __RAM__: 32 Gb RAM
+* __RAM__: 16 Gb RAM
 * __Storage__:
   * Motu installation folder 15Gb
   * Motu download folder 200Gb: by default [motu/data/public/download](#InstallFolders)
-Note that the available space of the download folde has to be tuned depending of the number of user which runs requests at the same time on the server.
+Note that the available space of the download folder has to be tuned depending of the number of user which runs requests at the same time on the server.

 For __test usage__ we recommend: